cepthomas/Notr/README.md

 ## Color Scheme

 New scopes have been added to support this application.
-Adjust the values in

-[notr scopes](example/notr-scopes.sublime-color-scheme) to taste and add them to your `Packages\User\your.sublime-color-scheme` file.
+Adjust the values in [notr scopes](example/notr-scopes.sublime-color-scheme) to taste and add them to your `Packages\User\your.sublime-color-scheme` file.
 Note that `markup.fixed_hl*` and `markup.user_hl*` are also used by other members of the sbot family.

+After editing your color-scheme, you need to close and reopen affected views.

 ## Caveats